-- Co-ordinating the SEND provision as laid out in this policy and in the framework of the Code of Practice. - Ensuring liaison with parents and other professionals in respect of children with SEND. - Advising and supporting practitioners in the setting. - Ensuring that appropriate Support Plans are in place. - Ensuring that relevant information about children is collected, recorded and updated. - Contributing to the in-service training of staff and working with external agencies including the Early Years Support Team and other support agencies. - Supporting the application for statutory assessment as and when appropriate. - Undertaking reading, personal research and training to keep informed about relevant and current research, thinking and practice.
+- Co-ordinating the SEND provision as laid out in this policy and in the framework of the Code of Practice. - Ensuring liaison with parents and other professionals in respect of children with SEND. - Advising and supporting practitioners in the setting. - Ensuring that appropriate Support Plans are in place. - Ensuring that relevant information about children is collected, recorded and updated. - Making referrals to the relevant outside agencies. - Contributing to the in-service training of staff and working with external agencies including the Early Years Support Team and other support agencies. - Supporting the application for statutory assessment as and when appropriate. - Undertaking reading, personal research and training to keep informed about relevant and current research, thinking and practice.